Bantina/myResume/README.md

 > This is a personal resume.

-> U can download or clone it directly for preview
+> U can download or clone it directly for local preview